 I finally have an ounce of courage to sit down and admit to why I am where I am today.
 While some have outright told me it is nothing but a failing point, turning down a once in a lifetime opportunity has been a defining moment in my life.
-A warning this post might be a lengthy one, but I hope it will inspire you by the end, to follow your instinct to find happiness.
+A warning this post might be a lengthy one, but I hope it will inspire you by the end, to listen to your heart and follow your instinct to find happiness.

 I spent the last decade or so focused on my career.
 A media course in my final years of high school had me hooked on being a journalist, working in television, and telling stories.
 Five years later and $30,000 less to my name, I was ready to finally make my dream a reality.
 I graduated in Journalism and prepared myself to work hard for what I wanted.

 And that’s what I did.

 I spent four years at a handful of different TV stations, radio and media outlets.
 I became a well-rounded journalist having worked in every journalistic position I could possibly absorb like a sponge from field producing to writing, editing and anything that helped me craft my skills each day.
 I was passionate about my work in news because I finally got to be a storyteller – even access to some sought-after backstage shows, fave musicians and famous celebs was sweet icing on the cake too (and yes, pre-fame Bieber was one of ‘em).

 I worked in one of the most exciting industries most people would kill to get a glimpse of.
 I should have been happy but something was missing.
 I was looking for something more yet I couldn’t pin point exactly what that was.